Touring the Black Archives of Mid-America

 2025 Mini Wheat State Tour: Atchison

-The Hall Center's Mini Wheat State Tour gives faculty and staff a chance to learn about the people, geography, and history of the region to which they have moved for work.
-It provides new and seasoned faculty and staff an opportunity to learn more about (1) the communities from which many of their students come; (2) their colleagues in other disciplines across campus; (3) opportunities for research and outreach collaborations, both on campus and off.
-The trip also enables folks in other parts of the state and region to understand KU faculty are invested in them.
+Many years ago, the KU Chancellor's Office organized an annual "Whirlwind Wheat State Tour," giving new faculty and staff the opportunity to visit the four corners of the state over a weeklong period, facilitating opportunities to learn about (1) the geography and history of the place to which they had moved for work; (2) the communities from which many of their students came; (3) their colleagues in other disciplines across campus; (4) the potential for collaborative research and outreach, both on campus and in the region.
+The trip also provided folks in other parts of the state a chance to see that KU faculty were real people invested in talking to them, not just a set of elites ensconced in a university on a hill.

 Itinerary: Friday, Nov.
 7, 2025